edibegovic/SecurityPrivacy/report/report_private.md

 ### Introduction

-We use the sdcMicro web interface to examine the dataset and analyze the relationships between the different variables to determine how much they influence each other.
+We use the sdcMicro web interface to examine the dataset and analyse the relationships between the different variables to determine how much they influence each other.

 We register all variables available in the public register as quasi-identifiers, such that *party* (voted for) is considered the only sensible variable.